15 Smart Uses For Leftover Juice Pulp: Don’t Waste the Fruit!

 Here’s an easy option.
 Throw your veggie pulp into a pot with water and plenty of salt and spices to make a savory vegetable broth.
 You can also pack some extra flavor into a bone broth or a meat stock such as chicken or beef.

 2. Smoothie Thickener

 This is a good use for either fruits or vegetables.
-Add the pulp to your favorite smoothie to thicken it and add some creamy texture.
-You’ll not only give it a flavor boost, but you’ll add some essential healthy fiber to the mix, which will keep you full longer.
+Add the pulp to your favorite smoothie to thicken it and add a creamy texture.
+You’ll give it a flavor boost and add essential healthy fiber to the mix, which will keep you full longer.
 This is especially an excellent option for protein smoothies.

 3. Muffins and Bread

-Juice pulp makes a great nutrient-packed moisture additive to your favorite muffin or bread recipes.
+Juice pulp is a nutrient-packed moisture additive for your favorite muffin or bread recipes.
 Try a combo of berries, oranges, apples, carrots, and even kale to create your own unique flavor twist.

 Check out this recipe for extra inspiration: https://fitmencook.com/juice-and-juice-pulp-muffins/

-Dehydrate your fruit pulp, then add some flower varieties, vanilla, cinnamon, cardamom, or bergamot to make delicious, aromatic tea.
-You’ll get flavor and beneficial phytonutrients all packed into one cup.
+Dehydrate your fruit pulp, then add flower petals, vanilla, cinnamon, cardamom, or bergamot to make a delicious, aromatic tea.
+You’ll get the flavor and beneficial phytonutrients all packed into one cup.